dstar55/100-words-design-patterns-java/README.md

 $  cd /src/main/java/com/hundredwordsgof/memento
 ```

+* Memento

+The Originator creates a Memento containing a snapshot of its current internal state and uses the Memento to restore its previous internal state.
+The Memento stores the internal state of the Originator object and protects against access by objects other than the Originator.
+The Caretaker class is responsible for Memento's safekeeping.

 * Known uses
   * All implementations of [java.io.Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html)
   * All implementations of [javax.faces.component.StateHolder](https://docs.oracle.com/javaee/7/api/javax/faces/component/StateHolder.html)

 ##### <a id="Observer"></a>Observer

 * Motivation

 Imagine that we are developing a computer game.